Established in 2015 and renewed in 2019, The ENAC – Groupe ADP – Sopra Steria Research Chair on Drone Systems is led by ENAC through its Foundation.

 The Chair is incorporated within ENAC research Lab through its Foundation.
 It benefits from a rich technical and academic environment, dedicated exclusively to the areas of aeronautics and air transport.

-The Chair researchers’ activities, in cooperation with ENAC’s own researchers, enable the development of procedures and standards for the operation of RPAS subject of certification, with the aim of facilitating civilian use of RPAS in a national and international framework.
+The work of the Chair’s researchers, in collaboration with the ENAC research teams, facilitates the development of standards, regulations and technologies for the safe use of drone systems, with the aim of facilitating civilian use of Unmanned Air Systems (UAS) in a national and international framework.

-The Chair enhances communication and exchange of ideas between the partner companies and ENAC’s Ms students (RPAS major inaugurated in 2014), and specialized masters students.
+The Chair enhances communication and the exchange of ideas between the partner companies and ENAC’s student population: Air Traffic Controllers, Civil Aviation MSc, Air Traffic Safety Electronics Personnel…

-Finally, the Chair facilitates the dissemination of its work results through publications to large audiences (students, company members, officials, etc.) and the organization of symposium and workshops, contributing to the rule-making efforts in the field of RPAS.
+Finally, the Chair facilitates the dissemination of its work results through publications to large audiences (students, company members, officials, etc.) and the organization of symposium and workshops, contributing to the rule-making efforts in the field of civil UAS.

 An innovative and renowned research program

-Since 2005, the drones research program developed by ENAC, European civil aviation leading institute on avionics, ground systems, air traffic control, surveillance and navigation is arguably the only one to deal with RPAS related themes in such a global and integrated way.
-ENAC has developed an “open source” research platform, used today by more than sixty research labs and companies worldwide.
+Since 2005, the drones research program developed by ENAC (French civil aviation institute delivering training in avionics, ground systems, air traffic control, surveillance and navigation) deals with UAS related themes in a global and integrated way.
+ENAC has developed an “open source” UAV autopilot, used today by research labs and companies worldwide.
+Visit https://wiki.paparazziuav.org/wiki/Main_Page for more info.

 ENAC also collaborates with DGAC, the French civil aviation authority, for the development and implementation of operational procedures as first steps towards the integration of drones in civil controlled airspace.